Published on Brock University (http://www.brocku.ca)

-In Technical terms SuperSearch is a “web-scale discovery” tool that allows users to search the contents of multiple library catalogues and indexes simultaneously.
+In technical terms SuperSearch is a “web-scale discovery” tool that allows users to search the contents of multiple library catalogues and databases simultaneously.
 'Web-scale' refers to the attempt to match the kind of broad and deep search many of us are used to with Google and other web search tools.

 Why should I use SuperSearch?

 SuperSearch will be a great place to start searching for many users.
 Because it is interdisciplinary, you can find information on almost any topic using SuperSearch.
 You will also find information in a variety of formats, including: books, articles, dvds, book reviews, government documents, dissertations & theses.
 Tip: Check out the “Format Type” on your results page the next time you run a search.

 What is included?
 What am I searching?

 The short answer: Everything in the library catalogue , our digital repository , all of our EBSCO databases (including Academic Search Complete ), JSTOR , Web of Science , and several other databases and journal article citations from scholarly and peer-reviewed publications.
 Tip: Check out the “Limit by Database” on your results page the next time you run a search.

 Is everything the library owns included in SuperSearch?
 What is not included?

 Millions of items can be searched in SuperSearch in all subject areas.
 However, SuperSearch does not include all content in databases that the library subscribes to.
 What is and is not included can change periodically.
 Tip: Ask your Librarian if you are unsure of the relevant databases in your subject area.